-This outstanding cave with it’s own natural acoustics is situated in the far West of Scotland, just off the Isle of Mull.
+This outstanding cave with its own natural acoustics is situated in the far West of Scotland, just off the Isle of Mull.
 Visits are limited to between April and September, with some boat tour companies allowing you to walk parts of the cave.
-The unusual hexagon shaped basalt columns are similar to those at the Giant’s Causeway in Northern Ireland.
+The unusual hexagon-shaped basalt columns are similar to those at the Giant’s Causeway in Northern Ireland.
 We visited the cave with Tiree Sea Tours: 1 hour to get there (including two bonus dolphin pod sightings), 1 hour on Staffa, and 1 hour back to Tiree.

-You’re so far North in the Shetland Island’s that it’s not uncommon to see the Northern lights.
-However, they’re not the only thing to be seen, as tourists bus head daily to the worlds most famous bus shelter!
+You’re so far North in the Shetland Islands that it’s not uncommon to see the Northern lights.
+However, they’re not the only thing to be seen, as tourist buses head daily to the world’s most famous bus shelter!
 Sporting a yearly change of couches, side tables and other home comforts, this little Scottish bus shelter was saved from destruction after a young boy campaigned for its survival.
 Not only did the Scottish authorities comply with his request, they even decked the little place out for him.
 The Scots are a good bunch, eh?
-Your visit will be a short one, bit it’s certainly on my list of little fun things to do in Scotland.
+Your visit will be a short one, but it’s certainly on my list of little fun things to do in Scotland.

 Just to the North of Glasgow at Finnich Glenn, this magical place is a little tricky to find given that it has no signs to point you to the path.
 Unfortunately, your best bet is a good old sesh with Google Maps.
-Given its name due to the red running river, this 100 foot gorge comes with its very own fairy tale entrance, an ancient stone staircase called Jacobs Ladder.
-Although manageable for the most part, this stairway has steep point with rope navigate down.
-As a result, those with mobility issues may want to avoid.
+Given its name due to the red running river, this 100-foot gorge comes with its very own fairy tale entrance, an ancient stone staircase called Jacobs Ladder.
+Although manageable for the most part, this stairway has steep points with rope navigation down.
+As a result, those with mobility issues may want to avoid it.

 And they’re real!
 Head along to An Corran beach at low tide and you’ll be treated to the sight of dinosaur footprints dating back to 165 million years ago.
 I know I’ve already mentioned Skye in this post … but DINO FOOTPRINTS!!!

-I talk to Edinburgh tourists almost every day and am always mind blown that so few of them know about the city’s underground vaults.
-There are around 120 rooms (vaults) beneath the city, originally built in the 1700’s for workshops and storage space.
+I talk to Edinburgh tourists almost every day and am always mind-blown that so few of them know about the city’s underground vaults.
+There are around 120 rooms (vaults) beneath the city, originally built in the 1700s for workshops and storage space.
 These rooms range from 2-40 metres squared and became dwell spots for the poor, homeless and many a ghost story.
-The underground city is so impressive that I’d go as far as to rank it as the best thing thing to do in Edinburgh.
+The underground city is so impressive that I’d go as far as to rank it as the best thing to do in Edinburgh.
 Check out my post on 100 Free Things to do in Edinburgh!